phthom/ll/1-installation.md

 # Appendix: "All in One" Script

-Find below one script file for the automated installation (All in one script - dont forget to change the IPs, passwords, clustername and prefix).
+Find below one script file for the automated installation (All in One script - dont forget to change the IPs, passwords, clustername and prefix).
+This is an **example**.

 Follow the steps :

-- copy the lines into a file like **icpinstall.sh** in you /root directory
+- copy the lines into a file like **icpinstall.sh** in your /root directory
 - edit the file and change the **IPs, passwords, clustername and prefix** from the icpinit file or your own requirements
 - change the permission: `chmod +x icpinstall.sh`
 - Execute the script: `./icpinstall.sh`